By BRANDON LITTLE

 Welcome to The Battle of the Okanagan …

 A fun and unique new competition that compares wines from all over the Okanagan Valley, from Lake Country to Osoyoos.
 The wines were selected because we’ve had them and liked them, or heard good things and always wanted to try them.
-Invitations went to 65 wineries, and 32 are participating.
+Invitations went to 65 wineries, and 32 (and counting) are participating.
 A fantastic turnout for our first event!

 I’d like to extend a massive thank you to all the wineries who accepted our invitation, because this is going to be a lot of fun!
 We hope they get the exposure they deserve, AND that we can do it again next year.

 Here’s the gist.
 We created seven different categories: Pinot Gris, Riesling, Viognier, Chardonnay, Pinot Noir, Syrah, and Bordeaux Blends.
 Each category will contain five to nine wines, and those wines will be tasted against each other … blind.
 No, not with a blindfold.
 They’ll be covered using the ol’ trusty brown paper bag trick.
 Why?
 Well, from my experience, people can easily be influenced by price, reputation, and whether they’ve had a wine before (and liked or disliked it).